lewissbaker/papers/isocpp/atomic_notify_fixes.md

-In practice, existing implementations should be able to call through to the underlying OS syscall after performing the atomic operation (i.e. call one of `WakeByAddressSingle/All()` or `futex()` depending on the platform), or on platforms without the OS primitives, in terms of statically-allocated synchronisation state (e.g. using a mutex/condition-variable).
+In practice, existing implementations should be able to call through to the underlying OS syscall after performing the atomic operation (i.e. call one of `WakeByAddressSingle/All()` or `futex()` depending on the platform), or on platforms without the OS primitives, in terms of operations on statically-allocated synchronisation state (e.g. using a mutex/condition-variable).

 For example: On Windows 8 or later
 ```c++